alburycatalina/FHA_intro_to_coding/README.md

 ## Getting started

-This lesson is adapted from data carpentry’s [Intro to R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html).
+This lesson is adapted from Data Carpentry’s [Intro to R for Ecologists](https://datacarpentry.org/R-ecology-lesson/index.html).
 Use this page to follow along with.
 We’ll be using the “sticky method” to make sure you and I are on the same page.
 We’ll work through the lesson in chunks.
 Put a blue sticky note on your computer if you’re finished the current task.
 Put a pink sticky note up if you need help.

 ## Setting Up

 1. Start downloading the latest version of R [here](https://cloud.r-project.org) for Mac OS X or Windows.
-2. Download the Rstudio IDE [here](https://www.rstudio.com/products/rstudio/download/#download)
+2. Download the Rstudio IDE [here](https://www.rstudio.com/products/rstudio/download/#download).
 3. Make sure they work before the tutorial by opening up Rstudio.